Updated April 2022

 |Matzah meal (machine matzah)||1 tbsp||6||28||0|

 |Potato starch||1 cup||160||668||0|

-Note: Powdered Equal, Splenda and NutraSweet are NOT Kosher for Passover and may not be used on Pesach.
+Many individuals with dietary concerns replace sugar with sugar substitutes.
+It should be noted that powdered Equal, Splenda and NutraSweet available year-round are NOT Kosher for Passover and may not be used on Pesach.